ainaimi/vscode-setup-mac/README.md

 line (Terminal or Terminal Emulator).
 This step is not required, but will allow you to use the command line tools and funtions associated with VS Code, which can be helpful.

-## Install Necessary VSCode Extensions
+## Install VSCode Extensions: Automated Script

 After executing the shell command step, you're ready to install extensions from the command line.
 If you are working on MacOS, you can do this by copying the following code and running it in your Terminal or Terminal emulator (e.g., iTerm2):